0.9619° N, 114.5548° E

 About the Design

 Borneo is one of Indonesia's largest islands.
-Dayak, which literally means "interior" or "inland" is a name given to over 200 riverine and hill-dwelling ethnic groups.
+Dayak, which means "interior" or "inland" is a name given to over 200 riverine and hill-dwelling ethnic groups.
 For the Dayak, tattoos carry great significance.
 One hundred years ago, tattoos read like a script, informing the reader of one's accolades or ability.
-For men, tattoos were used for protection in battle.
+For men, tattoos were often used for protection in battle.
 For women, tattoos were used to identify their trade.
 For instance, one could enter a village and find a weaver with ink on her hand to signify her art.
 Spiritually, tattoos were also made as a sacrifice to one's spirit helpers, or to respect the afterlife.
-It was believed that the black ink would turn to gold when one died, and that only those who were completely tattooed could enter Sebayan, the Land of the Dead, where they would be greeted by their ancestors who awaited them with the most wonderful gifts.
+It was believed that the black ink would turn to gold when one died, and that only those who were completely tattooed could enter Sebayan, the Land of the Dead, where they would be greeted by their ancestors with wonderful gifts.

 Where the heart is willing it will find a thousand ways, but where it is unwilling it will find a thousand excuses.